-In the Canadian province of Ontario, winter can take hold from late October to May, freezing farmland for many long months.
-During the period favorable for farming, the race is on to grow crops as quickly as possible through the use of fertilizers.
+In Ontario, winter can take hold from late October to May, freezing farmland for many long months.
+During the period favorable for farming, the race is on to grow crops as quickly as possible and often through the use of fertilizers.
 However, with the heavy use of chemical fertilizers arises another critical problem: the depletion of the quality of our soils.

-To encourage the use of organic and natural fertilizers, the City of Toronto has been entrusting Veolia since 1999 with first the design and construction and now the maintenance and operation of the Pelletizer Facility at Ashbridges Bay Wastewater Treatment Plant.
+To encourage the use of organic and natural fertilizers, the City of Toronto has entrusted Veolia since 1999 with the design and construction and operation and maintenance of the Pelletizer Facility at Ashbridges Bay Wastewater Treatment Plant.

-- Veolia markets and sells approximately 25,000 metric tonnes of Nutri-Pel produced annually to local farmers in Ontario
+- Veolia markets and sells approximately 25,000 metric tonnes of Nutri-Pel produced annually to farmers in southwestern and central Ontario.

 The benefits for our clients

 Through the use of our operational, engineering and technical expertise and experience, Veolia is able to help the City of Toronto create an opportunity to implement a local and sustainable circular economy that converts sewage sludge into a natural fertilizer that responsibly supports Ontario’s agricultural growing demands and protects the environment and natural ecosystems.

 when we took over the farm, the soil was very poor.
 When we were looking for solutions to enrich it, I met the promoters of Nutri-Pel, a product that I’d never heard of.
 When I learned where it came from, I hesitated for a long time...
 But I was won over by the ecological arguments and we went for it at the end.
 Today, we can see the results.
 The land is richer and the volume of hay has significantly increased.
 It's a great product and I’m delighted with it!